 - Distribute weight evenly on each side of the body.

-- When you carry a shoulder bag, switch sides often.
+- We recommend carrying a backpack but if you have to carry a shoulder bag, switch sides often.

-Also, for your overall health, not just your back health, be sure to follow current CDC guidelines to stay COVID-safe during travel.
+Also, for your overall health, not just your back health, be sure to check out travel tips from the CDC.

 If you’re suffering from chronic back or neck pain that prevents you from traveling, short-term or permanent pain management procedures could help.